denten-books/plain-text/2-device.md

 author of the book was a craftsman," it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
-Lubbock's usage of a seemingly materialist vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless referred to ideational, mental constructs, just as it was for Shklovsky and Eikhenbaum.
+Lubbock's usage of a seemingly materialist vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eikhenbaum.
 "The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
 Critics must chose to see the trees or forest.
 As the totality of the work comes into view, the technical details of craft disappear.
-Viewed up close, the technical details obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note.
+Viewed up close, the technical details obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
 "If only there was one single tangible and measurable fact about the book," Lubbock writes.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

-Not until Walter Benjamin, writing in the 1930s do we get an attempt at a truly materialist poetics and a concise definition of literary technique.
+Not until Walter Benjamin, writing in the 1930s do we get an attempt at a truly materialist poetics along with a concise definition of literary technique.
 The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
-Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by the relations to literary production [@benjamin_author_1983, 87].
-The author is also a producer.
-The question of formal, intra-textual figurative arrangements within the work of art thus could not be considered apart from their extra-textual material contexts.
-Technique is what made literary products "accessible" to materialist analysis; technique *is* in itself, in Benjamin's view, a relationship to production [@benjamin_author_1983, 87].
+Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
+Authorship identifies a specific mode of production.
+The question of formal, intra-textual figurative arrangements within the work of art thus cannot be considered apart from their extra-textual material contexts.
+Technique for Benjamin is what makes literary products "accessible" to materialist analysis;
+technique *is* in itself, in Benjamin's view, a relationship to production [@benjamin_author_1983, 87].

 In making the characteristically Marxist move towards the idea of production, Benjamin attempts to bridge what he calls "the sterile dichotomy" between form